 Backpack Organizational Features

-Staying organized when you’re packing a week’s worth of gear (or more) can be a challenge, which is why we put a premium on packs that boast well-sorted—but not overly complex—storage layouts.
+Staying organized when you’re packing a week’s worth of gear (or more) can be a challenge, which is why we value packs that have well-sorted—but not overly complex—storage layouts.
 As expected, organization and weight are often at odds: Ultralight packs are typically built with just one cavernous main compartment and a few external pockets, while feature-rich heavy haulers often have a dedicated sleeping bag compartment, multiple access points to the main compartment, a lid, and more external storage.
-However, we've found that there's a sweet spot: The amount of pockets and lash points you need is entirely personal preference, and sometimes too many options can make it harder to stay organized.
+However, we've found that there's a sweet spot: The amount of pockets and lash points you need is a personal preference, and sometimes too many options can make it harder to stay organized.

 Main Compartment Access

 Most backpacking packs—including all of those on our list above—have top openings secured with either a cinch cord or roll-top.
 These packs are referred to as top-loaders.
 Some designs also offer additional access to the bottom or middle of the pack via a side or U-shaped zipper.
 These added openings make it much easier to find and retrieve items deep inside your pack without having to rummage through or remove all of your belongings.
-Some openings, like what you get with the Gregory Deva or Osprey Ariel, are so wide that you can pretty much access all of the main compartment at once (similar to a clamshell opening common among travel packs).
+Some openings, like on the Gregory Deva or Osprey Ariel, are so wide that you can essentially access the entire main compartment at once (similar to a clamshell opening common among travel packs).

 Exterior Pockets

 We listed the number of external pockets for each pack in our comparison table above, and you’ll see most packs have at least five—three dump pockets and two hipbelt pockets.
-Some of the more feature-rich designs tack on a couple or a few more.
-Hipbelt pockets are invaluable for on-the-go access to trail snacks, Chapstick, and ideally a phone (which unfortunately isn’t always possible with shallower designs).
+Some of the more feature-rich designs tack on several more.
+Hipbelt pockets are invaluable for on-the-go access to trail snacks, Chapstick, and ideally a phone (which isn’t always possible with shallower designs).
 We often stash a spare layer or two in the front shove-it pocket, and side dump pockets are perfect for water bottles, trekking poles, or tent poles.
-Finally, most packs (with the exception of some UL models) boast a top lid that includes at least one zippered pocket.
-This area is ideal for storing smaller items like a headlamp, sunscreen, etc., and some lids can be removed for toting essentials around camp.
-But remember that sometimes less is more: We’ve found five or six pockets to be the sweet spot, while nine makes it easy to lose things (and you can always use stuff sacks to divvy up smaller items inside the main compartment).
+Finally, most packs (with the exception of some UL models) include a top lid that includes at least one zippered pocket.
+This area is ideal for storing smaller items like a headlamp or sunscreen, and some lids can be removed for toting essentials around camp.
+But remember that sometimes less is more: We’ve found five or six pockets to be the sweet spot, while nine makes it easy to lose things.
+Plus, you can always use stuff sacks to divvy up smaller items inside the main compartment.

 Sleeping Bag Compartment